collabmark/collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 ## License notes

-The Collaborative Mark Policy is a derivative of the Wikimedia Trademark Policy, by Wikimedia contributors, under the Creative Commons Attribution ShareAlike 3.0 (unported) license (CC BY-SA 3.0).
+The Collaborative Mark Policy is a derivative of the Wikimedia Trademark Policy, by Yana Welinder, Stephen LaPorte, and Wikimedia contributors, under the Creative Commons Attribution ShareAlike 3.0 (unported) license (CC BY-SA 3.0).

 The Wikimedia Trademark Policy is available at https://wikimediafoundation.org/wiki/Trademark_policy.